-If your vendor requests CSVs or does not use REST API to access your Roster Server data, they will give your SFTP credentials and details that you can populate in the app's SFTP Settings to schedule automated exports with the data that is defined by your app's Permissions.
+If your vendor requests CSVs or does not use REST API to access your Roster Server data, they will give you SFTP credentials and details that you can populate in the app's Export Settings to schedule automated exports with the data that is defined by your app's Permissions.

-1. Click the Actions menu -> and choose SFTP Settings.
+1. Click the Actions menu -> and choose Export Settings.